Dog purchase contract in 2026: How to avoid problems when buying a puppy

 Dispute over a dog claim in practice

-Judicial practice shows that disputes concerning the purchase of a dog are not exceptional and can concern both the health of the animal and the failure to respect the terms of the contract between the breeder and the buyer.
+Judicial practice shows that disputes concerning the purchase of a dog are not exceptional and can relate to the health of the animal as well as the failure to respect the terms of the contract between the breeder and the buyer.
 One Czech court decision dealt with the claim of a puppy which, shortly after its acquisition, developed a serious genetic defect – severe hip dysplasia.
-The buyer demanded a refund and the return of the dog to the seller, which the breeder refused, claiming that the animal was “fine” at the time of sale.
-The court concluded that this was a latent defect existing at the time of acceptance and that the buyer was entitled to rescind the contract and recover his money.
+The buyer demanded a refund and the return of the dog to the seller, which the breeder refused, claiming that the animal was fine at the time of sale.
+The court concluded that this was a latent defect existing at the time of acceptance and that the buyer was entitled to rescind the contract and recover the money.

 Thus, even in the case of an ’emotional good’ such as a dog, legally binding documents play an important role and can determine the success or failure of any litigation.
 The sales contract is thus not just a formality but an essential instrument of legal certainty.